yasserhous/PCAP-Analysis-with-Wireshark/README.md

 The purpose of this lab is educational.
 The aim is to gain hands-on experience with the investigative steps required to identify indicators of compromise (IOCs) in a network capture, while addressing realistic threats relevant to 2025.

 In this lab, I simulate a network infection scenario involving a fake Microsoft Teams advertisement delivering a malicious PowerShell script.
 The analysis focuses on identifying the infected host, C2 server, and malicious payload delivery mechanisms using Wireshark.
+Because the pcap available on the website does not contain the activities necessary to identify question 5 and 6 from the http requests, this lead to an interesting activity to dig deeper into the malicious payload downloaded.
+I was able to interpret the script and de-obfuscate the base-64 encoding

 Tools Used:
 Host-only Linux VM (Kali-based)